 Spring marks the end of blistering winter and the transitional period to scorching summer.
-In many places, the season brings mild temperatures in the 60s and 70s.
-People tend to be most comfortable at temperatures of about 72°F, research shows, so the arrival of spring means you can finally ditch the heavy winter layers and still be comfortable.
+In many places, the season brings mild temperatures in the 60s and 70s Fahrenheit.
+People tend to be most comfortable at temperatures of about 72°F, so the arrival of spring means you can finally ditch the heavy winter layers and still be comfortable.

 Many animals reproduce in the spring, when temperatures are warmer and food is plentiful.
 Baby bunnies, ducklings, chipmunks, and other adorable animals abound come spring.
 Studies have found that seeing cute animals can have positive effects on humans.
 For instance, one small study in 2012 found that when college students looked at cute images of baby animals, they were better at focusing on a task in the lab.
 Being able to watch fluffy baby squirrels frolic outside your office window might make spring your most productive season of the year.